 In 2017 our business began to suffer.
 Our blog remained well followed, but those approaching us for help began to decrease.
 Our partnerships had become one-sided.
 What should we do?

 We needed to change.
 We needed to reinvent ourselves.
 To learn from our successes and failures, and take a new path.
 To grow from a caterpillar to a butterfly.
-What was missing was our why.

 To safeguard people and places with geotechnology